scuben/dory/README.md

 reverse proxy, you can access your app at the domain of your choosing.
 For example, http://myapp.docker or http://this-is-a-really-long-name.but-its-cool-cause-i-like-it

+Now with (alpha) support for Docker for Mac!

 Dory wraps [codekitchen/dinghy-http-proxy](https://github.com/codekitchen/dinghy-http-proxy)
-and makes it easily available for use on Linux.
-This way you can work comfortably side by side on [docker](https://github.com/docker/docker)/[docker-compose](https://github.com/docker/compose) with your colleagues who run OS X.
+and makes it easily available for use outside of [dinghy](https://github.com/codekitchen/dinghy).
+This way you can work comfortably side by side with your colleagues who run dinghy on macOS.

 Specifically, dory will: